CHARLOTTE BALDWIN, LPC

 Fees and Insurance:

 I do not file insurance and I am not in network for private insurance providers.
-I cannot determine if or what you will be reimbursed for mental health services.
+I cannot determine if or how much you will be reimbursed for mental health services.
 If you plan to file an insurance claim for my services, please contact your insurance provider before your first visit to verify your mental health benefits as pre-certification or authorization may be required.
 You will be provided a complete itemized statement that contains all necessary information needed so that you can bill your insurance directly.

 For more information about legal requirements for insurance coverage for mental health services: